carpentries/training-template/index.md

 <h3>Code of Conduct</h3>

-All participants are required to abide by Software Carpentry's <a href="{{
+All participants are required to abide by The Carpentries <a href="{{
 site.swc_site }}/conduct/">Code of Conduct</a>.